telerik/xaml-docs/common-information/consuming-data/ado-net-data-service.md

 ## Adding Reference

-The first step is to add a new service reference to your application.
-In order to do that you will need to add [OData Connected Service](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) Visual Studio extension.
+The first step is to add a new connected service to your application.
+In order to add the needed connected service, you will need to add the [OData Connected Service](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService) Visual Studio extension.
 After adding this extension you can follow the steps below.

 >tipThe __OData Connected Service__ tool works only with __Visual Studio 2017__.

 #### __Figure 1: Select the "__References__" folder, right click with your mouse button and choose "__Add Connected Service__"__
 ![Common Consuming Data Wcf Service 010](images/Common_ConsumingDataWcfService_010.png)

-#### __Figure 2: New tab will be open with the available conntected services.
+#### __Figure 2: A new tab will be opened with the available conntected services.
 Click on the OData Connected Service. __
 ![Common Consuming Data Wcf Service 020](images/Common_ConsumingDataWcfService_020.png)

-#### __Figure 3: A popup window appears.
+#### __Figure 3: A popup window will appear.
 In the __Address__ TextBox, type the Northwind URL address and click on the Finish button below. __
 ![Common Consuming Data Wcf Service 030](images/Common_ConsumingDataWcfService_030.png)

 When a service reference is added to a project, any types defined in the service are generated in the local project.

 Once the ADO.NET data service is added all needed assemblies will be included in your project automatically.

-## Creating New Instance of the Exposed Entity
+## Creating New Instance of the exposed Entities

-#### __[C#] Example 1: Create new instance of the service__
+#### __[C#] Example 1: Create new instance of the NorthwindEntities__

 {{region consuming-data-ado-net-data-service_0}}
 	public partial class MainWindow : Window